Nastel/tnt4j-stream-jmx/README.md

 export JMX_PORT=${JMX_PORT:-9999}
 ```

+#### Connecting remote WebSphere Application Server (WAS)

+Additions needed to run `SamplingAgent` connected to remote WAS machine can be found in executable OS shell run script files
+`bin/stream-jmx-conenct-was.bat` or `bin/stream-jmx-conenct-was.sh`.
+It contains those major configuration additions:
+* WAS environment setup configuration
+* appending `LIBPATH` variable with WAS libs
+* adding WAS specific JMX sampler options
+* defining WAS `JMXConnector` parameters
+* adding those additional `java` command parameters

 ### Coding into API
 You can connect `SamplingAgent` to JVM from your custom API by calling [SamplingAgent.connect(String,String)](./tnt4j-stream-jmx-core/src/main/java/com/jkoolcloud/tnt4j/stream/jmx/SamplingAgent.java#L574) method.